uccser/cs-unplugged/docs/source/author/topics.rst

   - ``other-resources:`` A Markdown file containing information about other related (external) resources.

-  - ``programming-exercises:`` The path to the programming exercises configuration file.
+  - ``programming-challenges:`` The path to the programming challenges configuration file.

   - ``curriculum-integrations:`` The path to the curriculum integrations configuration file.